MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ipointerinactiveimpl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Windows SDK için bkz. [ıpoıb INTERACTIVE:: OnInactiveMouseMove](/windows/win32/api/ocidl/nf-ocidl-ipointerinactive-oninactivemousemove) .
+Bkz.
+[IPointerInactive::OnInactiveMouseMove](/windows/win32/api/ocidl/nf-ocidl-ipointerinactive-oninactivemousemove) Windows SDK içinde.

-##  <a name="oninactivesetcursor"></a>Ipoıb ınterınactiveımpl:: OnInactiveSetCursor
+## <a name="ipointerinactiveimploninactivesetcursor"></a><a name="oninactivesetcursor"></a>IPointerInactiveImpl::OnInactiveSetCursor

 Etkin olmayan nesne için fare işaretçisini ayarlar.